kendraffe/kendraffe.github.io/about.md

 book_link: http://kendrafortmeyer.com/book/
 ---

-In the words of <a href="https://www.reverbnation.com/kurtfortmeyer">her father<a/>, Kendra Fortmeyer was "born in a barn and raised in a stable environment."
-She grew up in the lush woods of central North Carolina, surrounded by stacks of books from her local small-town library.
+Kendra Fortmeyer grew up in the lush woods of North Carolina, surrounded by piles of books.
+She got the idea for her magical realist YA debut novel, HOLE IN THE MIDDLE, after a mediocre date, and also after her left lung unexpectedly collapsed.
+On a related note, she would like you to know that your body is spectacular and if anyone tells you otherwise, you may kick them in the teeth.

-Now a Pushcart Prize-winning fiction writer, Kendra has been recognized by grants from the Elizabeth George Foundation, the Dafna Zamarripa-Gensundheit Prize, and the Michener Center for Writers, and her writing has appeared in *The Best American Nonrequired Reading*, *One Story*, *Lightspeed*, The Toast, and [elsewhere]({{ page.link }}).
-She received her MFA in fiction from the New Writers Project at UT Austin, and is a 2016 graduate of the Clarion Science Fiction and Fantasy Writers' Workshop.
+She received a 2017 Pushcart Prize for her story, "Things I Know to Be True," which was originally published in *One Story* and reprinted in *The Best American Nonrequired Reading.* She's a recipient of grants from the Elizabeth George Foundation, Michener Center for Writers, Arvon Foundation and others, and a graduate of the 2016 Clarion Science Fiction and Fantasy Writers workshop with an MFA from the New Writers Project at the University of Texas at Austin.
+Her short fiction has appeared in The Toast, *Lightspeed*, *Apex*, and elsewhere.

-HOLE IN THE MIDDLE, her debut magical realist YA novel that challenges the way society teaches girls to think about their bodies, is [available now]({{page.book_link}}).
+tl;dr: Future mermaid, aspiring feminist folk hero, perpetual magical realist.
+Currently feeling all of the feels, and believing in you.